CumulusNetworks/docs/content/cumulus-netq-46/Installation-Management/Install-NetQ/In‌stall-NetQ-Agents.md

 ### Configure the Agent to Use a VRF

 <!-- vale off -->
-By default, NetQ uses the *default* VRF for communication between the NetQ Appliance or VM and NetQ Agents.
-While optional, NVIDIA strongly recommends that you configure NetQ Agents to communicate with the NetQ Appliance or VM only via a {{<kb_link latest="cl" url="Layer-3/VRFs/Virtual-Routing-and-Forwarding-VRF.md" text="VRF">}}, including a {{<kb_link latest="cl" url="Layer-3/VRFs/Management-VRF.md" text="management VRF">}}.
+By default, NetQ uses the *default* VRF for communication between the NetQ appliance or VM and NetQ Agents.
+While optional, NVIDIA strongly recommends that you configure NetQ Agents to communicate with the NetQ appliance or VM only via a {{<kb_link latest="cl" url="Layer-3/VRFs/Virtual-Routing-and-Forwarding-VRF.md" text="VRF">}}, including a {{<kb_link latest="cl" url="Layer-3/VRFs/Management-VRF.md" text="management VRF">}}.
 To do so, you need to specify the VRF name when configuring the NetQ Agent.
-For example, if you configured the management VRF and you want the agent to communicate with the NetQ Appliance or VM over it, configure the agent like this:
+For example, if you configured the management VRF and you want the agent to communicate with the NetQ appliance or VM over it, configure the agent like this:
 <!-- vale on -->

 ```